 - IPLM032 Competition Law and Licensing I and II

-- IPLM033 The Law of Copyright and Design I(Compulsory for Professional Stream) P/T Yr 2
+- IPLM033 The Law of Copyright and Design I (compulsory for Professional Stream) PT Year 2

 - IPLM034 The Law of Copyright and Design I and II